 - Science: They witness a really interesting chemical reaction and learn about material properties when they see how the glue and starch mix and change to become slime.

 1. Fill the aluminum pie tin with water and freeze until solid.

 2. When the ice is frozen solid, pop it out of the tin and place on a tray with an edge (a cookie sheet works perfectly).
 If needed, run it under warm water to help it release from the tin.

-5. Slowly drip the colors onto the ice and watch as it drips down.
+5. Using the now-empty pipettes, slowly squirt the liquid watercolors onto the ice and watch as the colors drip down.